-Knowing how to grow your own a garden does not require a green thumb.
-All you need are tips and guidance from backyard growers and experts, and a few gardening hacks you need to know.
+Knowing how to grow your own garden does not require a green thumb.
+All you need are tips and guidance from backyard growers and experts and a few gardening hacks you need to know.

 Gardening Hacks You Need To Know

-Make gardening easy as one two three with these two easy gardening hacks, ready?
-Keep on reading!
+Make gardening easy with these easy gardening hacks:

 It is also recommended to place pulverized eggshells on the soil prior to seed planting.

-Use these hacks and feel like you’re the cream of the crop!
+Use these hacks and feel like you are the cream of the crop!